Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Methodology

 Under this mild prior information, we define a group of transformations $\mathcal{P}=\left\{ p_{1,\dots,|\mathcal{P}|} \right\}$, in which arbitrary $p_i$ can be summarized in the following steps: Given a positive integer $c$ which usually takes value around the sampling interval, $p_i$ allocates it proportionally based on the volume of exchanged (or hot) keys in the input frequency vector.
 Next, the transformation randomly selects a small number of frequencies, i.e. 5$\%$ from the remaining non-hot keys, and increments them by minimum update unit.
 As Fig.~\ref{learning}~(a) shows, for all possible $x$ in the unbounded frequency set $\mathcal{X}$, the equivalent relationship $T_{p}x \in \mathcal{X}, \ \forall p \in \mathcal{P}$ holds, where $T_p \in \mathbb{R}^{N \times N}$ is the corresponding transformation matrix of $p$.
 Then, our learned solver $D$ should also capture such invariant proportional property of the target domain, that is, $D(\mathbf{A}T_px)=T_pD(\mathbf{A}x)$.
 This additional constraint on the mapping allows the model to learn beyond the range space (see details in Theorem~\hyperref[theorem3]{3}).
 If the incremental component can be handled by the solver, then the ambiguity in null space recovery can be effectively mitigated during learning.
 As shown in Fig.~\ref{learning} (c) and (d), the network weights are updated by minimizing the following objective:

 where the first term enforces measurement consistency, the second term imposes sparse constraint, and the third term enforces system equivariance, and $\lambda$ is a trade-off coefficient.
-The training pseudo-code in one epoch is exhibited in Algorithm~\hyperref[alg2]{2}.
+The training pseudo-code is exhibited in Algorithm~\hyperref[alg2]{2}.